-“A racial stereotypes is a form of exaggerated and presumptuous mental picture/s formed about specific group of people based on their race without taking into consideration individual differences and quality of character.
+“A racial stereotype is a form of exaggerated and presumptuous mental picture/s formed about specific group of people based on their race without taking into consideration individual differences and quality of character.
 These rigid stereotypes tend to disregard any information that is not coherent with what that particular racial group have been labeled with creating cognitive bias which can be used to create negativity, ostracization and ridicule towards that race of people” ~ ‘Gerri Louise Scott’

 When it comes to racism we tend to label victims as “Black, Asian, and minority” or “people of colour” (BAME); but to be frank this label fails to take into account the various ways racism affects different races.
 There are different strands of racism, such as: anti-black racism, anti-Asian, anti-Arab racism, cultural racism, interracial racism, and sometimes but not often anti-white racism.
 Each one of these types of racism is significant as racism of any form is unacceptable, and we need to dismantle them all.
 But throughout history the race of people to receive the worst racism is Black people.
 Often being on the receiving end of racism also from other ethnic minorities as well as white people.